-You can almost picture the full sails and hear the water splashing against the bow can't you?
+You can almost picture the wind filling the sails and hear the water splashing against the bow.
+These have a calming and soothing effect.

 - Whãnau (Maori term for extended family)

-If you are choosing a name for a fishing boat you have many options.
-Whether the boat is used for charter or for personal use, choosing names associated with fishing tackle or simply the pleasure of fishing.
+If you're picking a name for a fishing boat, you have many options.
+Whether the vessel is for charter or personal use, you can select terms associated with fishing tackle or simply the pleasure of fishing.

-If you are a charter boat the name should reflect the image you are trying to project.
-No one wants to go luxury cruising on a boat called "Bait Master" .
-If they are chartering the boat for fishing then it is a great name.
+If you offer a boat charter business, the name should reflect the image you are trying to project.
+No one wants to go luxury cruising on a boat called "Bait Master," but if they are chartering the boat for fishing, it's a great name.